mattdesl/module-best-practices/README.md

 There are some benefits to this approach:

 - The other module is already being used and depended on in the wild
+- The other module has (often) gone through revisions to fix edge cases
 - The other module has its own tests, versioning, documentation, issue tracking, etc
 - It reduces code duplication (e.g. in the case of browserify)